 A tethered cord is held fixed or held taught by a band (usually at the end of the cord) in the spinal canal.

 Tuberous sclerosis is a rare genetic disease, often diagnosed during infancy or childhood, that causes benign tumors to grow in many parts of the body, including the brain, heart, kidneys, lungs and skin.

-Vascular malformations are congenital lesions, resulting from abnormal development of arteries, veins or lymphatic system vessels.
+Vascular malformations are congenital lesions of the central nervous system, resulting from abnormal development of arteries and veins.